now suddenly you can hardly stand

 And you understand, in for 40 grand yourself.

-Fuckin tires are bald, he says.
+Fuckin tires are bald

 Fuckin belts are cracked.